 OFFSHORE WIND – INTERNATIONAL

 Offshore wind is still a relatively young technology with the vast majority of offshore wind farms located in Northern Europe.
-Almost all this development is in large part driven by Europe’s 2020 goal for 20% of all EU energy to come from renewables.
-Europe now has a total installed offshore wind capacity of 15,780 MW.
-Most notably the United Kingdom, are relying on offshore wind to help reach these ambitious targets.
-Of the wind farms with grid connected turbines at the end of 2017, 15,780MW (95%) of the total capacity was installed in the UK (1,679MW) or Germany (1,247MW).
+Almost all of this development has been driven by Europe’s 2020 goal for 20% of all EU energy to come from renewables.
+Europe now has a total installed offshore wind capacity of 22,072 MW.
+The UK has the largest amount of offshore wind capacity in Europe, with 45% of all installations.
+Germany is second with 34%, followed by Denmark (8%), Belgium (7%) and the Netherlands (5%).
+Together these five countries account for 98.6% of installed capacity with the top four (UK, Germany, Denmark and Belgium) accounting for 99.8% of net capacity connected in 2019.
 (Wind Europe.
-Offshore wind in Europe - Key trends and statistics 2017.
+Offshore wind in Europe - Key trends and statistics 2019.

 Denmark and Germany, the leading manufacturers of offshore wind turbines, and the United Kingdom are the key countries espousing offshore wind energy.
-Together they accounted for 85% of the grid-connected capacity end 2017.
+Together they accounted for 87% of the cumulative installed capacity end 2019.

 The first offshore wind farms in Denmark, developed in the 1990s, comprised a few small turbines located close to shore.
 These were followed by further small projects in Sweden, The Netherlands and the UK, employing slightly larger turbines - up to 2 MW.
 Today there is general consensus that the future of offshore windfarms lies in arrays of large turbines in deeper water, far from shore.
 The North Sea is a favoured zone because of its relatively shallow waters, strong winds and proximity to huge urban centres.
 Over the past few years, the size of offshore wind turbines has increased as technology advances.
 Massive turbines (5-8MW) are now being used in locations far from environmentally sensitive coasts, where visual impact is not an issue and winds are stronger and more consistent.